-The Department of Criminal Justice has an unlimited potential!
 The general public continues to find interest in the problems of criminal justice, and these problems continue to be the focus of political and community leaders.
 Our country has an ongoing need to address its crime problems, and the new challenges created by terrorism.
 As a result, Criminal Justice majors have significant job opportunities and the potential to address important issues in our society.

 We appreciate you visiting our web site.
 If further questions arise regarding one of our programs or our department, do not hesitate to ask us directly.
 Thank you for your interest in Criminal Justice at the University of North Texas.